✅ This post was reviewed and corrected as part of the 2026 Historical Accuracy Update.

 (Above) The FG-42, Fallschirmjägergewehr 42, or Paratrooper Rifle 42, is one of the most iconic and innovative firearms of World War II.
 Developed for the German Luftwaffe’s paratrooper units, it was a versatile weapon intended to give elite airborne troops both firepower and portability in a single package.
 German Fallschirmjäger faced challenges with existing firearms during operations.
 Their standard loadout included bolt-action rifles K-98 and light machine guns MP-38/40, which were cumbersome and inadequate for the demands of airborne combat.
 The FG-42 was designed to address this gap by combining the functions of a rifle and a light machine gun in one compact and lightweight weapon.
 The design work began in 1941 after the German invasion of Crete highlighted the need for an improved paratrooper weapon.
 Rheinmetall-Borsig and Krieghoff were the primary companies involved in its development.

 The Early Models (First Pattern): These had a straight grip, a wooden foregrip, and a bipod mounted near the muzzle.
 The Late Models (Second Pattern): Featured design improvements like an angled pistol grip, stamped steel construction for easier mass production, and a bipod repositioned closer to the receiver.
 Chambered for the 7.92×57mm Mauser cartridge, a powerful rifle round widely used in the Wehrmacht.
 The FG-42 used a gas-operated, rotating-bolt action with a side-mounted magazine.
 It fired from a closed bolt in semi-automatic mode for accuracy and an open bolt in fully automatic mode to prevent overheating.
-Early models were machined from high-grade materials, making them expensive and time-consuming to produce while the later models incorporated stamped steel components for efficiency.
+Early models were machined from high-grade materials, making them expensive and time-consuming to produce, while the later models incorporated stamped steel components for efficiency.
 Equipped with iron sights and could be fitted with optics for long-range engagements.
 The sighting system was designed to account for the weapon’s dual role as a battle rifle and light machine gun.

 Lightweight and compact, it was well-suited for airborne operations.
 However, the side-mounted magazine could interfere with handling, especially in tight spaces.
 The FG-42 had a high rate of fire, approximately 750-900 rounds per minute, which made it effective in suppressive fire roles but also prone to rapid ammunition depletion.
 Primarily issued to paratroopers and elite Luftwaffe units.
 Saw action in key battles, including the Eastern Front and Western Europe.
-Versatility as both a battle rifle and squad support weapon and a superior firepower compared to the standard infantry rifles like the Karabiner 98k.
+Versatility as both a battle rifle and squad support weapon, and superior firepower compared to the standard infantry rifles like the Karabiner 98k.

 High production costs limited its numbers; only around 7000 to 8000 units were manufactured.
 Recoil was strong, especially in fully automatic mode, making it difficult to control.
 The side-mounted magazine was unconventional and sometimes hindered usability.
-Today, modern reproductions have been made for enthusiasts by smggunsstore often chambered in more common calibers like .308 Winchester.
+Today, modern reproductions have been made for enthusiasts by smggunsstore, often chambered in more common calibers like .308 Winchester.
 The FG-42 remains a fascinating example of German engineering during World War II, reflecting the Luftwaffe’s unique operational requirements and the innovative spirit of wartime weapon development.

 Archive: A German Parachute Regiment in Normandy.
-Operations of the 6th Fallschirmjäger Regiment, June 6, 1944 to August 15, 1944.
+Operations of the 6th Fallschirmjäger Regiment, June 6, 1944, to August 15, 1944.
 Friedrich Freiherr von der Heydte, Oberstleutnant, a.D.
-With Comments By Generalleutnant Max Pemsel, Former Chief of Staff of the German Seventh Army.
-Historical Division United States Army, Europe, 1954.
+With Comments by Generalleutnant Max Pemsel, Former Chief of Staff of the German Seventh Army.
+Historical Division, United States Army, Europe, 1954.

 Parachutist Badge (Fallschirmschützenabzeichen) was a badge awarded to qualified parachutists of the Wehrmacht and the Waffen-SS of Nazi GermanyPreface

 This account of the fighting around Carentan, Periers, and St Denis-le-Gast by the commanding officer of a German parachute regiment was written early in 1948 as a part of the Allendorf phase of the Foreign Military Studies project of the US Army in Europe.
-At the time of writing the German contributors had little or no access to official records, but they were able to reinforce their memories by comparing notes with other war prisoners at Allendorf.
+At the time of writing, the German contributors had little or no access to official records, but they were able to reinforce their memories by comparing notes with other war prisoners at Allendorf.
 Many of the German contributions, which constitute the B-series manuscripts of the Foreign Military Studies Branch and are designed to supply German memoirs in lieu of missing documents, have been liberally used by US Army historians preparing the official histories of World War II.
-This particular manuscript, B-839, hab been cited by Gordon A. Harrison in Cross-Channel Attack.
+This particular manuscript, B-839, has been cited by Gordon A. Harrison in Cross-Channel Attack.
 However, the US Army histories can give little space to the German accounts of fighting, although the German version of what occurred is often of keen interest to Americans who fought in Normandy.
 Because of this and because Lt Col von der Heydte’s interesting relation may contain some thoughts valuable to troop commanders, this manuscript has been translated and prepared for limited distribution to units in USAREUR.
 There has been no attempt to check the author’s statements against official records or accounts, either American or German.
 It is offered for what it may be worth, just as prepared by the author.
 Comments by Generalleutnant Max Pemsel, former chief of staff of the German Seventh Army, appear as signed footnotes.

 W. S. Nye